-Virgin Media O2, together with Good Things Foundation, is rolling out the first National Databank across the UK – pledging more free O2 mobile data to help tackle data poverty.
+Virgin Media O2, together with Good Things Foundation, is rolling out the first National Databank across the UK to tackle digital poverty.
+The partnership is pledging more free O2 mobile data to help tackle data poverty.
 The launch is in response to the data crisis in the UK, with 1.5 million homes currently without internet access.*

 Following the three-month National Databank pilot scheme and building on the 7.5 million GB of O2 mobile data already donated, Virgin Media O2 is also announcing that it will gift 10GB of O2 data to the National Databank for every plan purchased between 1 November and 31 January.